ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Fragmentation Units (FUs) are introduced to enable fragmenting a single NAL unit into multiple RTP packets, possibly without co-operation or knowledge of the encoder.
 A fragment of a NAL unit consists of an integer number of consecutive octets of that NAL unit.
 Fragments of the same NAL unit MUST be sent in consecutive order with ascending RTP sequence numbers (with no other RTP packets within the same RTP stream being sent between the first and last fragment.

 When a NAL unit is fragmented and conveyed within FUs, it is referred to as a fragmented NAL unit.
 Aggregation packets MUST NOT be fragmented.
-FUs MUST NOT be nested; i.e., an FU MUST NOT contain a subset of another FU.
+FUs MUST NOT be nested; i.e., an FU must not contain a subset of another FU.
 The RTP header timestamp of an RTP packet carrying an FU is set to the NALU-time of the fragmented NAL unit.

 An FU consists of an RTP payload header with NUT equal to 57, an 8-bit FU header, a conditional 16-bit DONL field, a conditional 16-bit v3c-tile-id field, and an FU payload.
 The structure of an FU is illustrated below in {{fig-fragmentation-unit}}.